Zolianul/GameOfLife2/README.md

    - Cells may compete for the same food unit.
 This requires synchronization to prevent multiple cells from accessing the same resource simultaneously.

 2. **Reproduction/Death Conflicts**:
-   - Multiple cells may attempt to reproduce/die at the same time.
+   - Multiple cells may attempt to reproduce/die at the same time so the total count of cells should be updated accordingly.